andycranston/pngshot/README.md

 ## Known limitations

-Does NOT work predictably or even at all on systems with more than one display.
+It does not work predictably or even at all on systems with more than one display.

 ## Alternative screenshot program for Windows